DouglasUrner/GDP-Common/assignments/mda-framework/index.md

 Use the [template][] to create an MDA chart for your modified version of Tic-Tac-Toe.

+* Start by defining *mechanics, dynamics,* and *aesthetics* in your own words.
+* Then fill out the MDA columns for "classic" Tic-Tac-Toe.
+* Add your new mechanics in **bold**.
+* Strike out (Alt-Shift-5) the mechanics that you have eliminated.
+* Repeat for the dynamics and aesthetics.

 Submit the document as usual.

 ## Resources